 Treatments for asthma are comprised of three main categories: breathing exercises, rescue or first aid treatments, and long-term asthma control medications.
 The doctor prescribes the treatments according to the type of asthma the patient has, his age and also checking the triggers.

 It is a common tendency to depend on nebulizers and proton inhibitors, which often starts from an emergency use and becomes a lifelong dependency.
-However, they come with multiple side effects and often inhibit our body’s systems to adapt and resolve on its own.
+However, they come with multiple side effects on immunity and bones.
+Often, regular use of nebulisers inhibits our body’s systems to adapt and resolve the condition on its own.

 - Yoga: Yoga poses such as Downward Facing Dog, Half Lord of the Fishes Pose, Bound Angle Pose, Bow Pose, Bridge Pose, Camel Pose, and Cat poses are great to bring the disorder in control.
 A complete list with instructions is here.
 Additionally, Surya Namaskar or Sun Salutation works wonders when practiced on a daily basis.